- What is the difference between gross domestic consumption, primary energy consumption and TPES (Total Primary Energy Supply)?

 - What are energy efficiency gains in ODYSSEE?

 The energy efficiency gains measure the rate of energy efficiency improvement over a period (e.g. 20%).
+It is measured thanks to the ODEX.

 - What is the difference between gross and technical savings in ODYSSEE?